 Using the correct VW Touareg transfer case fluid specification, begin filling the transfer case through the fill port.
 Fill the transfer case with fluid until you see the fluid flow from the fill port.
-Make sure you have your waste oil drain pan container handy in order to catch the flow of fluid.
+Make sure you have your waste oil drain pan container handy to catch the flow of fluid.
 Once you see the fluid flow in a heavy stream from the fill port the transfer case fluid level is correct.
-This step should always be done with the vehicle and transfer case in a 100% level condition in order to confirm the proper fluid level.
+This step should always be done with the vehicle and transfer case in a 100% level condition to confirm the proper fluid level.
 This step should never be done with the vehicle not level.

 How To Step 7

-Once the transfer case fluid level has been confirmed you can re-install the transfer case fluid fill plug and torque it to the factory specified 12 ft-lb torque specification.
+Once the transfer case fluid level has been confirmed you can re-install the transfer case fluid fill plug and torque it to the factory-specified 12 ft-lb torque specification.

 Note: Use a small amount of high temp RTV or thread sealant on the drain plug and fill plug is recommended to confirm a seal and no slow leaks.
 (Image 8)

 How To Step 8

 Use a rag, clean and remove all excess drained and overflowed transfer case fluid from the transfer case drain, and fill plug locations.
 The VW Touareg transfer case should be completely cleaned of all fluid.
 This will later help you to inspect and confirm that the center transfer case does not have any leaks.

 How To Step 9